Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Declarative Typing Specification

 \paragraph{Algorithmic Contexts.} We use the metavariable $\G$ to denote typing contexts.
-In $\maybelang$, these contexts are algorithmic: their entries are ordered, allowing insertion and deletion in the back.
+In $\maybelang$, these contexts are algorithmic \cite{DBLP:conf/icfp/DunfieldK13}: their entries are ordered, allowing insertion and deletion in the back.

-Qualifiers in contexts may contain holes.
-As defined in \Cref{fig:closed}, a well-formed context may include self-reference entries $f: \ty[q]{T}$ where the qualifier $q$ may contain holes $\qhole{}$.
-For all other context entries, qualifiers must be fully specified--free of holes--and closed under the preceding context.
-For convenience, if an entry $x: \ty[q,\qhole{}]{T} \in \G$ contains a hole, we may refer to that hole by name as $\qhole{x} \in \G$.
-The two symbols $\qhole{x}$ are grouped and treated as a single existential variable.
+Self-reference entries in contexts may contain qualifier holes, \eg, $\ctxvar{f}{\ty[q,\qhole]{T}} \in \G$.
+For other entries, qualifiers must be fully specified, free of holes.
+Definitions of well-formed contexts are given in \Cref{app:typing}, where all entries must be closed under their preceding contexts.

-\paragraph{Qualifier Shorthands and Operations.} For presentation purposes, we define qualifier shorthands in \Cref{fig:qualops}, allowing notation such as $x$ for singleton sets $\{x\}$ and $p, q$ for their union $p \cup q$.
+\paragraph{Qualifier Shorthands and Operations.} For presentation purposes, we define qualifier shorthands in \Cref{fig:decdefs}, allowing notation such as $x$ for singleton sets $\{x\}$ and $p, q$ for their union $p \cup q$.
 We also define qualifier substitution and overlap, both used in application rules.
-Substitution on types is omitted, as it is standard and provided in our artifact.
-Qualifier overlap is defined as the intersection over the transitive closures of reachability, and is used in separation judgment \rulename{ffresh}.
+Substitution on types is standard and thus omitted.
+Qualifier overlap is defined as the intersection of transitive reachability closures, and is used in the separation judgment \rulename{ffresh}.